NoahSchmitz/noahschmitz.github.io/_posts/2014-09-11-anti-rfid-diy-duck-tape-wallet-of-awesome.md

 ![Diagrams!](/_posts/Wallet.png)

-As you can see, I also decided to make the back of panel A out of Gorrila Tape (for extra strength) and to sandwich some ALuminum Foil in the B section for RFID blocking for my cards.
+As you can see, I also decided to make the back of panel A out of Gorrila Tape (for extra strength) and to sandwich some Aluminum Foil in the B section for RFID blocking for my cards.

 ![Figure Z...](/_posts/Wallet 3.png)

 Then simply follow these instructions to get the basic shape.
+You should end up with a simple billfold style wallet with a check (or other long paper) pocket on the left.
+Note: If you dont want that extra side pocket, tape 5 to 6 right after you tape 8 to 9, or simply remove panel A (which may decrease durability).